Self-Dual $\nu=1$ Bosonic Quantum Hall State in Mixed Dimensional QED: Bosonic Quantum Hall State

 At more general filling fractions, we find

 In particular, if $\psi$ forms an integer quantum Hall state with $\nu_\psi = n+\frac{1}{2}$, then

 which are the Jain sequences for bosons \cite{PhysRevLett.91.030402}.
+Eq.~\eqref{nuPhi} is reminiscent of the conventional flux attachment since duality is in essence the relativistic counterpart.
 Note that if we choose $\nu_\psi = -(n+\frac12)$, then $\nu_\phi = \frac{n+2}{n+1} = 2-\frac n{n+1}$.
 The transition from filling factor $\nu$ to $2-\nu$ is the ``particle-hole'' transformation for bosons, considered in Ref.~\cite{PhysRevB.94.245107}.
-Here we see that a symmetry operation corresponds to the time-reversal of composite fermions, which flips the sign of $\nu_\psi$.
+Here we see that a symmetry operation corresponds to the time reversal of composite fermions, which flips the sign of $\nu_\psi$.
 However, since such time reversal is not the symmetry of the fermionic theory, the physics of the bosonic states with filling factors $\nu$ and $2-\nu$ are not equivalent.

 Straightforwardly, one can make use of Eq.~\eqref{dualitymapping6} to eliminate $A$ in Eqs.~\eqref{dualitymapping4} and \eqref{dualitymapping7} and derive the mapping between the filling fractions in the $\tilde{\phi}$ and the $\chi$ theories.
 It turns out the relation is the same as Eq.~\eqref{fillingmapping2},